input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## Acknowledgements
-We want to thank Jan Hrcek, and David Thrane Christansen for their time, labor, comments, and suggestions on drafts of this blog post.
+We want to thank Jan Hrcek, and David Thrane Christiansen for their time, labor, comments, and suggestions on drafts of this blog post.